-The new HiSeq v4 reagent kits now support dual indexing workflows without requiring the purchase of additional SBS agents.
+The HiSeq v4 reagent kits support dual-indexing workflows without requiring the purchase of additional SBS agents.
 Sample prep for dual-indexed libraries requires that both indexes be present on the library.
 However, the second index does not need to be read during sequencing.
 A single-indexing workflow is supported on Illumina sequencing instruments, where only Index 1 is used.
 See the instrument user guide for more information about setting up an 8-base single-indexed sequencing run.

-Illumina currently offers two SBS kits for the HiSeq: a 200-cycle kit and a 50-cycle kit.
-Both kits contain the same formulations and only differ in volume.
+Illumina currently offers two SBS kits for the HiSeq 2000 or HiSeq 1000 System: a 200-cycle kit and a 50-cycle kit.
+Both kits contain the same formulations and differ in volume only.

-For information about the number of SBS kits required on the HiSeq, HiScanSQ, or GAIIx, see the user guide for your instrument guide.
+For information about the number of SBS kits required, see the system guide for your system.

 Yes.
 The TruSeq SBS Kit (200 Cycles) contains sufficient reagents for 209 cycles of sequencing, which covers 101 cycles for Read 1, 7 cycles for the Index Read, and 101 cycles for Read 2.

 TruSeq SBS v3 reagents enable an alternative workflow for loading all SBS reagents at the start of a 2x101-cycle sequencing run for both Read 1 and Read 2.
 Using this workflow might result in a slight increase in phasing in Read 2, which should not result in a decrease in quality.

 The recommended maximum cluster density is 750,000–850,000 clusters/mm² when using TruSeq v3 clustering and sequencing reagents.

 Flow cells are designed for a single use.
 All eight lanes must be used at the same time, either for the same sample or for different samples.
 You can run eight samples at a time without multiplexing.
 With multiplexing, you can increase throughput to up to 12 samples per lane or up to 96 samples per flow cell.